-GoDaddy is known for hosting, but they have expanded into website development with GoDaddy Websites + Marketing–which they are constantly updating with new features.
+GoDaddy is known for hosting (with some of the fastest speeds in our recent tests), but they have expanded into website development with GoDaddy Websites + Marketing–which they are constantly updating with new features.
 GoDaddy Websites + Marketing is great for newbies, offering the basics at affordable pricing plans.
 It’s a great option for those looking to build a simple website without going over budget.

 Both Squarespace and GoDaddy offer four paid plans, which include a one-year free custom domain.
 You can test your web design skills for free for 14 days with Squarespace and 30 days with GoDaddy.